tsgates/arch-wiki-markdown/README.md

 ### Configure Language ###

 The wiki is downloaded in English by default, but other languages can be set by changing the `$_wiki_lang` variable in the PKGBUILD.
-A list of available languages is given below the variable, but it's possible that new ones have become available since writing.
+A list of available languages is given above the variable, but it's possible that new ones have become available since writing.

 ### Build and Install ###

 The package can be built and installed by running: `makepkg -csi`.
 It will download the latest image of the wiki contained in the [arch-wiki-docs](https://www.archlinux.org/packages/community/any/arch-wiki-docs/) package, and convert the pages to a usable markdown format before creating the package.

+### Pre-Ripped Wiki ###

+Running `makepkg` will slowly rip the wiki from https://wiki.archlinux.org, and this can take a while to do.
+To speed up the process, you can use a pre-ripped image of the wiki from the arch-wiki-docs package instead by running `./arch-wiki-docs-setup.sh` first.

 ## Usage ##